CyberLemonade/playground-r5mb0okq/statement.md

 P.S.
 If you still have doubts about the rules, check it over here: https://en.wikipedia.org/wiki/Bulls_and_Cows

 #Play it yourself
+Try the game vs computer.
 ```java runnable

 ```

 #Solving Bulls and Cows
+Think of a number, and give correct feedback while the computer solves.
 ```java runnable
 import java.util.*;
 class Main {